-General Description: Great Basin Spadefoots (Spea intermontana) are small, light-colored toads with a single horny scale (the spade) on the heal of each hind foot.
-The pupils are cat-like (vertical, not round), although they are wide open and appear round at night when caught with a camera flash; other toads have horizontal pupils.
-Color ranges from gray-brown to reddish-brown and green-brown.
+General Description: Great Basin Spadefoot Toads (Spea intermontana) are small, light-colored toads with a single horny scale (the spade) on the heal of each hind foot.
+The pupils are cat-like (vertical, not round), although when caught with a camera flash at night, the pupils are wide open and appear round.
+Other toad species have horizontal pupils.
+Color ranges from gray-brown to reddish-brown and green-brown, but they usually have light-colored stripes on the back that vaguely resemble an hourglass.

 Taxonomy: Order Frogs and Toads (Anura); Family Western Spadefoot Toads (Pelobatidae).
 Formerly Great Basin Spadefoot (Scaphiopus intermontanus).